kayr7/PromptRunner/scripts/prd.md

 - **Aggregation Tools**: Analyze and aggregate results across multiple executions
 - **Tabular Display**: Automatically parse JSON outputs into a flattened table with a union of fields across runs; missing values are rendered as NULL
 - **Aggregations**: Compute numeric statistics (sum, average, median) and categorical distributions (value frequencies with percentages)
++ **Tabular Display**: Automatically parse JSON outputs into a flattened table with a union of fields across runs; missing values are rendered as NULL.
+Handles mixed content by extracting JSON objects from text.
++ **Aggregations**: Compute numeric statistics (sum, average, median) and categorical distributions (value frequencies with percentages).
+JSON extraction works even when outputs contain explanatory text mixed with structured data.
   - Categorical aggregation is performed only for columns with < 50 distinct classes; otherwise it is skipped.
   - Distributions are visualized with inline histograms.
 - **Export Capabilities**: Export results in various formats (JSON, CSV, etc.)